Native American hip-hop

 Native American Hip Hop is hip hop culture practiced by people of (often urban) Native American heritage, including Canadian First Nation hip hop artists.
 It is not a specific form of hip hop but varies in style along the lines of hip hop in general.
 Native Americans have been present in hip hop culture since its inception as breakdancers, DJs, rappers, and graffiti artists.
 The Native American contribution to hip hop can occasionally be veiled by the ethnic umbrella term of Hispanic or Latino, terms that may refer to Native Americans in certain contexts.

 Hip hop has grown in popularity not only in urban settings but also in reservations since it has become ubiquitous on television and radio.
-Political activism and its expression in art have been of great influence due too many social issues present in indigenous communities.
+Political activism and its expression in art have been of great influence due to many social issues present in indigenous communities.
 Artists such as John Trudell (with his spoken word poetry) and Russell Means (with what he calls his rap-ajo music) have been some of influences with their artistic endeavors.